-10.12.01 Definitions

-As used in this section:
+10.12.1 Definitions As used in this section:

-- (a) Administer means the direct application of a controlled substance, whether by injection, inhalation, ingestion, or any other means, to the body. - (b) Delivery means the actual, constructive, or attempted transfer from one person to another of a controlled substance, whether or not there is an agency relationship. - (c) Distribute means to deliver other than by administering or dispensing a controlled substance. - (e) Manufacture means the production, preparation, propagation, compounding, conversion or processing of a controlled substance, either directly or indirectly by means of chemical synthesis, or by a combination of extraction and chemical synthesis, and includes any packaging or repackaging of the substance or labeling or relabeling of its container, except that this term does not include the preparation or compounding of a controlled substance by: - (i) A practitioner as an incident to his administering or dispensing of a controlled substance in the course of his professional practice, or - (ii) A practitioner, or by his authorized agent under his supervision, for the purpose of, or as an incident to, research, teaching, or chemical analysis and not for sale.
+- (a) Administer means the direct application of a controlled substance, whether by injection, inhalation, ingestion, or any other means, to the body. - (b) Delivery means the actual, constructive, or attempted transfer from one person to another of a controlled substance, whether or not there is an agency relationship. - (c) Distribute means to deliver other than by administering or dispensing a controlled substance. - (d) Cannabis means all parts of the plant of the genus Cannabis and the resin extracted from any part of the plant.
+It does not include the fiber produced from the stalks of the plant or sterilized seeds from the plant

-- (f) Production includes the manufacture, planting, cultivation, growing, or harvesting of a controlled substance. - (g) It shall constitute constructive delivery or manufacture of a controlled substance when an individual possesses quantities of a controlled substance that are inconsistent with personal use.
-For purposes of this paragraph, the following amounts constitute quantities inconsistent with personal use: - (i) Three grams or more of a mixture or substance containing a detectable amount of heroin; - (ii) Five grams or more of a mixture or substance containing a detectable amount of cocaine; - (iii) Two grams or more of a mixture or substance containing a detectable amount of methamphetamine, its salts, isomers or salts of its isomers; - (iv) Fifty grams or more of a mixture or substance containing a detectable amount of hashish; - Forty grams or more of a mixture or substance containing a detectable amount of marijuana; - (vi) Ten or more user units of a mixture or substance containing a detectable amount of lysergic acid diethylamide; - (vii) Twenty grams or more of a mixture or substance containing a detectable amount of psilocybin or psilocin; - (viii) Fifteen grams or more or 50 or more pills, tablets or capsules of a mixture or substance containing a detectable amount of 3,4-methylenedioxyamphetamine, 3,4-methylenedioxy-N-ethylamphetamine; or - (ix) Fifty or more pills, tablets or capsules of a mixture or substance containing a detectable amount of Oxycodone, Hydrocodone, or other prescription opiates.
+- (e) Manufacture means the production, preparation, propagation, compounding, conversion or processing of a controlled substance, either directly or indirectly by means of chemical synthesis, or by a combination of extraction and chemical synthesis, and includes any packaging or repackaging of the substance or labeling or relabeling of its container, except that this term does not include the preparation or compounding of a controlled substance by: - (i) A practitioner as an incident to his administering or dispensing of a controlled substance in the course of his professional practice, or - (ii) A practitioner, or by his authorized agent under his supervision, for the purpose of, or as an incident to, research, teaching, or chemical analysis and not for sale. - (f) Production includes the manufacture, planting, cultivation, growing, or harvesting of a controlled substance. - (g) It shall constitute constructive delivery or manufacture of a controlled substance when an individual possesses quantities of a controlled substance that are inconsistent with personal use.
+For purposes of this paragraph, the following amounts constitute quantities inconsistent with personal use: - (i) Three grams or more of a mixture or substance containing a detectable amount of heroin: - (ii) Five grams or more of a mixture or substance containing a detectable amount of cocaine; - (iii) Two grams or more of a mixture or substance containing a detectable amount of methamphetamine, its salts, isomers or salts of its isomers; - (iv) Fifty grams or more of a mixture or substance containing a detectable amount of hashish; - (v) Forty grams or more of a mixture or substance containing a detectable amount of cannabis; - (vi) Ten or more user units of a mixture or substance containing a detectable amount of lysergic acid diethylamide; - (vii) Twenty grams or more of a mixture or substance containing a detectable amount of psilocybin or psilocin; - (viii)Fifteen grams or more or 50 or more pills, tablets or capsules of a mixture or substance containing a detectable amount of 3,4-methylenedioxyamphetamine, 3,4-methylenedioxy methamphetamine, 3,4-methylenedioxy-N-ethylamphetamine; or - (ix) Fifty or more pills, tablets or capsules of a mixture or substance containing a detectable amount of Oxycodone, Hydrocodone, or other prescription opiates.